mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 purchase_url: https://www.packtpub.com/product/go-programming-blueprints-second-edition/9781786468949
 ---

-The reading experience was hit or miss.
+I'm a fan of Mat Ryer, and his blog posts have had a significant impact on the way I program in Go.
+I found the book hit or miss.
 Some chapters were fascinating and taught me valuable Go lessons, while others felt boring and got too bogged down in particular third-party libraries.
 Overall, I'd still recommend it to anyone who considers themselves a beginner or intermediate Go programmer.

 <!--more-->